 These and other questions can help your physician pinpoint the precise cause of your distress.
 The more you can tell your physician about your condition, the more helpful you’ll be.

-There are now successful minimally invasive surgeries that take about an hour to complete and can provide slipped disc patients with relief – such as the outpatient, laser-assisted procedures offered at Laser Spine Institute (LSI).
-Our safe and effective endoscopic procedures are used to treat slipped disc symptoms as well as other neck and back conditions, but with drastically reduced tissue damage and recovery times compared to open back surgery.
-To learn how LSI’s state-of-the-art procedures can help you find relief from pain, contact us today for a complimentary review of your MRI or CT scan.
+There are now successful minimally invasive surgeries that can provide slipped disc patients with meaningful relief – such as the outpatient procedures offered at Laser Spine Institute.
+Our minimally invasive procedures are used to treat slipped disc symptoms as well as other neck and back conditions, but with drastically reduced tissue damage and quicker recovery times§ compared to traditional open spine surgery.
+To learn how Laser Spine Institute’s state-of-the-art procedures can help you find relief from neck and pain, contact us today for an initial consultation.